 The pressure is intense come Oct.
-31. Neighbors estimate that 3,000 to 4,000 children and their parents descend on the historic district each year, and for some residents, participation is
+31. Neighbors estimate that 3,000 to 4,000 children and their parents descend on the historic district each year, and for some residents, participation is not optional.

 He showed up at their house wearing a Dallas Police uniform and immediately began casing the home.